lightsources/BES-XPCS-Pilot/NeXus/README.md

 `NXxpcs` describes the structure of a NeXus/HDF5 datafile used to describe XPCS results computed by software external (to the [Bluesky framework](https://blueskyproject.io/)) and to import those results into Bluesky for visualization and other activities.
+Additionally, any independant project that wishes to support the XPCS community may use this definition a a guide to building a more universal tool.

 In this repository, we prepare the `NXxpcs` application _before_ we submit it to the [NeXus definitions